GPUOpen-Drivers/llpc/llpc/docs/amdllpc.md

 LLPC can be built into a standalone offline compiler (amdllpc).
 It supports GLSL, SPIR-V binary and SPIR-V assemble file as input and output GPU ISA code and related register settings.

 ### Build Instruction
 Please refer to the [Build Instructions](https://github.com/GPUOpen-Drivers/AMDVLK#build-instructions) of amdvlk.
 By default, amdllpc is built together with Vulkan driver.
-You can use "make amdllpc" to build amdllpc only.
+You can use "ninja amdllpc" to build amdllpc only.

 ### Usage
 ```